AxonIQ/reference-guide/part3/event-processing.md

 The Configuration API takes the Token Store, as well as most other components Processors need from the Global Configuration instance.
 If no TokenStore is explicitly defined, an `InMemoryTokenStore` is used, which is *not recommended in production*.

 To configure a different Token Store, use `Configurer.registerComponent(TokenStore.class, conf -> ... create token store ...)`

+Note that you can override the TokenStore to use with Tracking Processors in the respective `EventHandlingConfiguration` or `SagaConfiguration` that defines that Processor.
+Where possible, it is recommended to use a Token Store that stores tokens in the same database as where the Event Handlers update the view models.
+This way, changes to the view model can be stored atomically with the changed tokens, guaranteeing exactly once processing semantics.

 ### Parallel Processing ###